cashc/think-nicely/_posts/2023-01-02-conversations-with-mom.md

 ...
 Next time, on _Conversations with my Mom_:
 _Cash: "I'm going to live at an intentional community/farm and be mentored by the woman that designed the property!
 I'll learn how to butcher livestock, plant trees, and design and manage a garden and orchard!"_

-_Sheri: "Killing animals is not something I want you involved in, I don't want you around death!..."
+_Sheri: "You are wasting your potential spending time doing these things that are beneath you...", "Killing animals is not something I want you involved in, I don't want you around death!..."_
-"You are wasting your potential spending time doing these things that are beneath you..."_